City of Buhl, Idaho | Est. 1906

 11. Do I need a permit for a deck or covered porch?

-A: Yes.
+Yes.
 A building permit is required for any deck or covered porch that is attached to a structure, elevated more than 30" above ground level, exceeds 200 sf in size, or serves the main exit/entrance door to the home.
 Permits ensure the structure is built safely and meets zoning setback requirements.
 Please submit a site plan and construction details with your application.

 The US Environmental Protection Agency requires that renovation, repair, and painting projects that disturb lead-based paint in pre-1978 homes, childcare facilities, and schools must be performed by an EPA Certified Renovator working for an EPA Certified Firm, and specific work practices must be implemented to prevent lead contamination.
 More information is available at 1-800-424-LEAD [5323] or www.epa.gov/lead.

-A: Yes.
+Yes.
 Fence regulations (height, location, and material, etc.) are found here.

 14. When do I need an occupancy permit?

-For new construction projects—residential or commercial—an occupancy certificate is issued once the project is complete.
 If you are opening a business in an existing building, an occupancy permit is required.
 Before you move forward, please check with the Planning and Zoning Department to confirm that your proposed business is located in the correct zoning district.

-15. What are my setbacks?
+15. what are my setbacks?

 Find your zoning district, then see the resource item "Minimum Yard Setback Requirements" to find out.